 Any type of light bulb can be used, not a specific one preferred.

 Designer: To be appraised.

-Other versions: Made in many different colours.
-Several different lamps were produced, all with the same base but with a different lampshade.
+Other versions: Made in many colours.
+Several different lamps were produced, all with the same base but with a another lampshade.

 In The Netherlands these desk lamps were sold by Vrieland Design a company active in the 1970s and 1980s.
 Also Herda Verlichting BV from Amsterdam had these lamps in the assortment.

 In Germany they were sold by Brilliant Leuchten, in Spain it was Fase.